ohmyzsh/ohmyzsh/highlighters/brackets/README.md

 zsh-syntax-highlighting / highlighters / brackets
 =================================================

-This is the `brackets` highlighter, that highlights brackets, parenthesis and matches them.
+This is the `brackets` highlighter, that highlights brackets and parentheses, and matches them.